 Welcome to the next generation of training materials for GIS in Civil 3D, the Practical Guide.

-This book teaches you the tools available in AutoCAD Civil 3D 2014 to work with GIS data.
-You need to understand how leveraging GIS data can enhance your civil engineering design efforts, while satisfying the ever increasing requests to provide it at the end of design process.
+This book teaches you the tools available in AutoCAD Civil 3D 2016 to work with GIS data.
+Understanding how leveraging GIS data can enhance your civil engineering design efforts, while satisfying the ever increasing requests to provide it at the end of design process.

 Each lesson contains concepts, principles and exercises to provide you with the background and foundation of knowledge that you need to effectively apply these features directly to your job tasks.
 You work through real world exercises to reinforce your understanding of incorporating GIS data into common tasks that other civil engineering and surveying professionals are performing in the workplace every day.